-Annex A.6 – Organisation of Information Security | 7 controls
+ISO 27002 2013 – 6 Organisation of Information Security

 A management frame work for the implementation and operation of information security makes sense.
 We work out who is doing what and allocate roles.
 We seek to remove those conflicts of interest and segregate out those duties.
 Contact with authorities, that usually means local regulators and law enforcement is established as is contact with special interest groups.
 Special interest groups could be forums, trade or regulatory associations.
 As we likely have project management we ensure that information security is included in the lifecycle.
 Weirdly this annex shoe horns in both remote working and mobile devices for which it expects policies.

 | 6 controls

 Ah, where would we be without HR?
 Here we have 6 controls relating to Human Resources.
 Taking care of pre employment, screening and background checking, terms and conditions of employment, what happens during employment and information security training.
 Management responsibilities are included as are the disciplinary process to tie it to security breaches, termination of employment and of responsibilities.
 The last one we summarise as the starter, leaver, mover process.

 | 10 controls

 You cannot protect what you do not know so a whopping 10 controls that cover asset management.
 Nothing earth shattering of new here.
 We are in the territory of physical asset registers and data asset registers.The asset management policy looks at ownership of assets, acceptable use, return of assets.
 There are controls on information classification and labelling of information but nothing strenuous.
 Handling assets and media is covered, the likes of removable media, getting rid or disposing of it properly and physical media transfer it that is still something you do.

 | 14 controls

 Still with me?
 Good good.
 Access control as you would expect is included.
 Another large control section but not to be intimated.
 There are no surprises here.
 User management with registering and de registering users, provisioning accounts, managing those privilege and admin accounts, password management and of course reviewing the user access rights.
 Having a secure logon, which is pretty basic, and if applicable restricting those utility programs and applications and proper access to source code.

 | 2 controls

-Annex A.11 – Physical and environmental security |15 controls
+ISO 27002 2013 – 11 Physical and environmental security

 You are going to manage this mainly by having the right scope and probably out sourcing what is in scope to someone that has ISO 27001 certification and covers this for you.
 Still, lets take a look at the physical controls.
 For this you are in to secure perimeters, physical entry controls to secure those offices and server rooms.
 Protecting against environmental threats like floods and earthquakes, working in areas that need to be more secure, considering loading bays if you have them, making sure equipment is installed properly, looking at your power supplies and utilities.
 We have more policy on clear desk and clear screen, unattended user equipment and what needs to happen for equipment of site.

 | 14 controls

 If it isn’t written down it doesn’t exist is a good rule to live life by when it comes to ISO 27001.
 All that good stuff you no doubt do, needs writing down.
 Change management, capacity management, anti virus, back ups.
 All this stuff you do, that you just do, well it needs documenting.
 Logging and monitoring, clock synchronisation, installs of software, managing vulnerabilities and patching.
 Who can install what.
 All to write down and document.

 | 7 controls

 Network security time.
 There is nothing more that network people like doing than documenting stuff.
 Wait till you ask them and see how pleased they are.
 Network diagrams, segregation in networks, information transfer, polices, procedures, documentation.
 Confidentiality agreements, managing those network suppliers.
 You have this covered.

-Annex A.14 – System acquisition, development and maintenance
+ISO 27002 2013 – 14 System acquisition, development and maintenance

 You do software development as a company.
 I feel for you.
 13 controls for your delight.
 From documenting requirements in the specifications, securing over networks, protecting service transactions, having and software development lifecycle written down that includes information security requirements.
 A policy, a system change control, technical reviews, secure engineering principles.
 Dev, test, live.
 Testing.
 Test data.
 Outsourced development.
 All to document.

 | 5 controls

 I am a big fan of this section.
 Outsource what you can, where you can and make it someone else’s problem.
 When you do you need controls around supplier registers, selecting suppliers, vetting them, monitoring, measuring them and the associated legal documentation.
 Have a third party supplier policy and a third party supplier register.

 ISO 27002 2013 – 16 Information security incident management

 What happens and what do you do when things go wrong.
 Controls here on roles and responsibilities, reporting, assessing, responding, and learning from incidents.
 An incident and corrective action log is a must.

-Annex A.17 – Information security aspects of business continuity management
+ISO 27002 2013 – 17 Information security aspects of business continuity management

 Having a plan, testing it, proving you tested it and having it all written down is the order of the day here.
 Business Continuity will keep you going when things go wrong.